 If you want to try a wide variety of okonomiyaki dishes, head to Monja Street in Tsukishima.
 This street houses over 60 different restaurants that sell monjayaki, which is a slightly watery version of the pancake.

 For traditional okonomiyaki, Tokyo Station includes many great options.
 You just need to walk around and let your nose direct you.

 Onigiri is a common snack in Japan and can be found in almost every convenience store throughout Asia.
 It’s simply a rice ball pressed into a triangle or cylinder, sometimes wrapped in seaweed, and often stuffed with various ingredients.

 These small rice balls were originally made as a convenient handheld snack that you could eat on-the-go.

 If you are feeling adventurous, you might even want to try “surprise” onigiri which can be found at almost any 7-11 in the city (unless you arrive after lunch).
 These triangle-shaped snacks contain a mystery filling!

 It’s a cheap and portable snack that you can easily throw in your bag or pocket and eat between different attractions.

 Where to stay: The best hotels in Tokyo for foodies

 One of the best parts of visiting Tokyo for foodies is that whichever area you choose you’re never far away from a superb meal.
-As always though, I’d recommend narrowing down your search to the most popular central areas.
-My favourite areas for Tokyo accommodations include Shinjuku, Shibuya, Ginza, Asakusa, and Chiyoda.
+As always though, I’d recommend narrowing down your search for where to stay in Tokyo to the most popular central areas.
+My favourite areas include Shinjuku, Shibuya, Ginza, Asakusa, and Chiyoda.

 - Red Planet Asakusa Tokyo: Quite possibly the best budget-friendly pick in the city, this 3-hotel sits just 5 minutes from Asakusa and offers ultra clean and modern rooms.